 - 1 tsp honey

-- Cut the oranges into wedges or into slices crosswise through the orange, or a combination of both.
+- Prep the Rest of the Salad: Cut the oranges into wedges or into slices crosswise through the orange, or a combination of both.
 Thinly slice the radishes.

-- Add all dressing ingredients to the serving bowl and whisk briskly until smooth.
+- Make the Dressing: Add all dressing ingredients to the serving bowl and whisk briskly until smooth.
 Add the asparagus ribbons and tips, orange slices, and radish slices.
 Toss together to combine and coat vegetables with dressing.
 Then sprinkle the feta over the top and serve.